Last Updated on June 15, 2026 by Daniel Globe

 What Makes Kaiona Beach Park Special

 Kaiona Beach Park stands out because it blends calm, family-friendly water with natural and cultural history.
-You will appreciate the gently sloping shoreline and turquoise shallows.
-These features provide safe wading spots for young children and make the beach easy to enjoy at your own pace.
+The gently sloping shoreline and turquoise shallows give young children safe spots to wade and let everyone enjoy the beach at their own pace.

 Pahonu Pond adds a deeper layer to the park.
-This ancient Hawaiian fish pond has a shallow, sandy bottom and connects visitors to local history.
-The park stays much quieter than typical tourist beaches, so you can relax and focus on marine life observation, including Hawaiian green sea turtles.
+This ancient Hawaiian fishpond has a shallow, sandy bottom and connects visitors to local history.
+The park stays much quieter than typical tourist beaches, so you can relax and watch for marine life, including Hawaiian green sea turtles (honu).

-You will also find solid amenities here, like outdoor showers and picnic tables.
-The Olomana peaks and Koʻolau Mountains frame the background, creating a peaceful, photogenic setting that feels beautifully alive.
+Solid amenities like outdoor showers and picnic tables make the day comfortable.
+The Olomana peaks and Ko’olau Mountains frame the background, creating a peaceful, photogenic setting that feels beautifully alive.

 How to Get to Kaiona Beach Park

-Getting to Kaiona Beach Park is fairly straightforward.
-You will find it on Oahu’s southeast coast, about 35 to 40 minutes from Waikiki and 15 minutes from Kailua by car.
+Kaiona Beach Park sits on Oahu’s southeast coast, about 35 to 40 minutes from Waikiki and 15 minutes from Kailua by car.
+Getting there is straightforward.

-The easiest route is to drive or use a taxi service.
-You will head along H-1 East before merging onto Kalaniana‘ole Highway (Route 72).
-If you prefer public transportation options, you can catch a bus toward Waimanalo.
-Just be prepared for a longer trip and a short walk to the park.
-This slower approach works well if you want a relaxed, car-free journey.
+Take H-1 East, then merge onto Kalaniana’ole Highway (Route 72).
+If you prefer public transportation, catch a bus toward Waimanalo.
+Expect a longer trip and a short walk to the park, but it works well for a relaxed, car-free day.

-Once you arrive, a large parking lot sits right near the park.
-Spaces fill quickly, so getting there early saves you from parking stress.
+A large parking lot sits right next to the beach.
+Spaces fill quickly on weekends, so arriving early saves you from parking stress.

 Parking and Amenities at Kaiona Beach Park